amitmerchant1990/sticky_notes/README.md

 The App's authentication is built with the CakePHP's auth component.

-It includes all the CRUD functionalities. i.e Create a sticky note, updation of it and deleteion of the same.
+It includes all the CRUD functionalities. i.e Creating a sticky note, updation of it and deleteion of the same.

 Features included: